openfiesta/Low-Resources-Biosensing/Useful Scripts/Mutation Analysis/README.md

 We have started this project aiming to develop a series of tools for analyzing the existing primers for nCov diagnosis.

-Specifically, the goal of the following library is to provide a simple way for analyzing the mutation rate in huge amounts of its sequences data (>8k sequences).
+Specifically, the goal of the following library is to provide a simple framework for analyzing the mutation rate in huge amounts of its sequences data (>8k sequences).

 The objective is to use this information to compare different primer sets (RT-PCR, RT-LAMP...) and predict which of them would work better, regarding the conservation of the targeted regions.